casdoor/casdoor-website/docs/syncer/Keycloak.md

 ## Keycloak Syncer

-The Keycloak syncer is basically the same as the [database syncer](/docs/syncer/Database), except that the `Table` and `Table columns` can be configured automatically for Keycloak.
+The Keycloak syncer is essentially the same as the [database syncer](/docs/syncer/Database), with the added functionality of automatic configuration for Keycloak `Tables` and `Table columns`.

-In addition, the Keycloak syncer will query `credential` table, `keycloak_group` table and `user_group_membership` table because the user information in Keycloak is stored in multiple tables.
+Furthermore, the Keycloak syncer will fetch data from the `credential` table, `keycloak_group` table, and `user_group_membership` table, as user information in Keycloak is stored across multiple tables.

 ![edit](/img/syncer/Keycloak/syncer_keycloak_edit.png)